The Primary Function Of The Cell Membrane Is

 The Fluid Mosaic Model: Structure Dictates Function

 The cell membrane is primarily composed of a phospholipid bilayer.
-Phospholipids are amphipathic molecules, meaning they have both hydrophilic (water-loving) and hydrophobic (water-fearing) regions.
+Even so, phospholipids are amphipathic molecules, meaning they have both hydrophilic (water-loving) and hydrophobic (water-fearing) regions.
 In the membrane, phospholipids arrange themselves with their hydrophilic heads facing the aqueous environment both inside and outside the cell, while their hydrophobic tails cluster together in the interior of the membrane.

 This arrangement creates a barrier that is largely impermeable to water-soluble molecules like ions, sugars, and proteins.
-However, small, nonpolar molecules like oxygen, carbon dioxide, and lipids can readily diffuse across the membrane.
+Even so, small, nonpolar molecules like oxygen, carbon dioxide, and lipids can readily diffuse across the membrane Nothing fancy..

 Embedded within the phospholipid bilayer are various proteins, including: